IronLanguages/codeplex/IronPython_Main/Doc/dotnet-integration.rst

 * Anonymous types - Python has tuples which can be used like anonymous types.

-* Extension methods - See :ref:
+* Extension methods - See :ref:`extension-methods`

-* Generic method type parameter inference - See :ref:
+* Generic method type parameter inference - See :ref:`generic-method-type-parameter-inference`

 * Expression trees - This is not supported.
 This is the main reason DLinq does not work.